tinysheep007/year-in-mood/README.md

 ## Accessible Web App without database connected
 https://tinysheep007.github.io/year-in-mood/

-Note: The initial page is blank, we have to click on the top title "Year IN Mood" to navigate to front page.
+Note: The initial page is blank, we have to click on the top title "Year In Mood" to navigate to front page.
 The app is build on a big monitor which means there is no responsive styling yet!
 The style would be twisted if the viewing device screen is too small.
 Also, at home tab and data analysis  tab, please wait about 3 seconds until it renders properly.